SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### 'rancher logs' only prints 100 lines

-We've discovered that, on many stacks, 'rancher logs' will only print 100 lines of the container & service logs.
+We've discovered that, on many stacks, `rancher logs` will only print 100 lines of the container & service logs.
 We are looking into the underlying cause, as well as a workaround.

 ## Accessing Spin

-Spin is accessed from Cori, Edison & Denovo.
+The **Rancher CLI** is used to manage services and stacks in Spin.
+The Rancher CLI is loaded from the Spin module on all major NERSC systems, and activated with the command `rancher`.

+The Rancher CLI must be used from a NERSC system and cannot be used from your laptop, as we maintain a modified version of the Rancher CLI which is optimized to work with NERSC systems.
+While Rancher also provides a Web Interface, it is currently only available to NERSC Administrators.

+All Rancher commands communicate with the Spin infrastructure using an API key.
+You will generate an API key below.

 ### Load the Spin module to access the CLI